adosar/aidsorb/docs/source/cli.rst

 	.. tab-item:: aidsorb-lit

-		For the machine learning part.
+		For the deep learning part.
 Currently, only PointNet is supported.

 		.. code-block::